 This is not only a violation of countless processes and procedures, but it is a violation of the public's trust in both Boeing and the FAA to do the right thing when safety issues like these arrise.

 The public rightly expects all emergency equipment to work, without question.
-Knowing there is this so far uninvestigated question with the 787 oxygen bottles should be enough for Boeing to do their due diligence in making sure there is not an issue that could cost up to 60 to 70 lives per decompression event, per airplane.
-But, in the interest of Boeing’s profitability, it has gone unaddressed and they continue to justify their lack of action rather than doing their due diligence in finding the root cause of these failures and ensuring they cannot recur in an in-flight emergency.
+Knowing there is this so far uninvestigated question with the 787 oxygen bottles should be enough for Boeing to do their due diligence in making sure there is not an issue that could cost up to 60 to 70 lives or brain damaged passengers per decompression event, per airplane.
+But, apparently in the interest of Boeing’s profitability, this issue has so far gone unaddressed.
+Apparently Boeing continues to justify its lack of action with cost concerns instead of doing its due diligence in finding the root cause of these failures and ensuring they cannot recur in an in-flight emergency.
 There is absolutely no excuse for this issue to have gone this long without action, period.

 The 787 is the first program to use the oxygen bottle/squib combination for emergency oxygen support for passengers.
 The other Boeing airplane programs have different types of systems, i.e. the 777 uses oxygen generators, 747 used compressed gas tanks at one time.
 All have different requirements and are activated in different ways.